My aim with DIY projects around the home is to look for innovative space-saving ideas and save costs on materials by recycling.

-- It would look better (aesthetics) e.g. a spice rack to fill the space rather than just be stuck in the corner, and
+- Aesthetics: It would look better for the spice rack to fill the space rather than just being stuck in the corner.

-- A desire to make maximum use of space in a small kitchen.
+- Efficiency: She wanted to make maximum use of the space in a small kitchen.

 Maximising on Space

-As being one who likes to maximise on use of space, and incorporate aesthetics into the design and build of any DIY projects I do around the home, I was keen to work with my wife’s request.
+Since I like to maximise our use of space and incorporate aesthetics into the design and build of any DIY projects I do around the home, I was keen to work with my wife’s request.

-The spice rack being replace we’ve had since we were first married, and it has served us well; so in designing the new spice rack I wanted it to emulate the old one.
+We’ve had our original spice rack since we were first married, and it has served us well; so, in designing the new spice rack, I wanted it to emulate the old one.

 The original spice rack, when we had it new, came with loads of spices (long since used) that filled the top shelf.
-The other two shelves were designed for tinfoil and Clingfilm (as marked) and as such have a lip to keep the boxes in place when using them.
-I’ve since made a separate rack for the tinfoil and Clingfilm so now we use these shelves for other small containers e.g. food colouring and cocktails sticks etc.
+The other two shelves were designed for tinfoil and clingfilm (as marked) and as such have a lip to keep the boxes in place when using them.
+I’ve since made a separate rack for the tinfoil and clingfilm, so now we use these shelves for other small containers (food colouring and cocktail sticks, etc.).

-Therefore, in designing the new spice rack (apart from being larger) it would be based on the design of the original; with just a few minor alterations, as listed below:-
+Therefore, in designing the new spice rack it would be based on the design of the original—apart from being larger and with just a few minor alterations, as listed below:

 - The paper towel holder would be switched to the other side so that it would be nearer and therefore easier to use.

-- The lip on the shelves would be less deep as we use the shelves for storing small items, rather than their original purpose for tinfoil and Clingfilm; thereby making access easier.
+- The lip on the shelves would be less deep as we use the shelves for storing small items, rather than their original purpose for tinfoil and clingfilm.
+This will make access easier.

-- The bottom shelf would be lowered, and the hooks fitted to the underside shelf rather than to the back of the spice rack e.g. maximising on use of space.
+- The bottom shelf would be lowered, and the hooks would be fitted to the underside shelf rather than to the back of the spice rack, once again maximising on the use of space.
 I fitted cup hooks to the underside of the kitchen wall units when we renovated the kitchen, and that has proved very effective.
-So this modification is something which I know from experience already work.
+So this modification is something which I know from experience already works.

 However, I would have liked to have squeezed in a fourth shelf, but to do so would have made the shelves a little too restrictive in that only small containers would have fitted.
-Whereas by keeping to just the three shelves of the original spice rack they are significantly taller and deeper and therefore far more versatile in what we can use them for.
+By keeping to just the three shelves of the original spice rack, they are significantly taller and deeper and therefore far more versatile in what we can use them for.